Budget Sunshine Coast holiday: 6 days with the family

 The facilities are inspired to camouflage with the natural environment so you’re sure to feel at one with the natural landscape (while enjoying all the things that will make you feel at home too).
 Oh and parents, Habitat Noosa produces their own speciality craft beer from the on-site micro-brewery.
 Not a bad place to spend a week, eh?

-After a sleep in (because, holidays right?), rally the troops and head back to Noosa to explore the Noosa National Park via Park Road’s brand-new widened boardwalk.
+Rally the troops and head back to Noosa to explore the Noosa National Park via Park Road’s brand-new widened boardwalk.
 Recently upgraded to include viewing platforms over Laguna Bay, resting stops for little legs and additional access points to the beach, the National Park is the ideal spot for your budget Sunshine Coast holiday.

 For your how-to guide to the Noosa National Park head here.